Jakeesposito/AnsibleAWS/README.md

 4. Select *Create a New Key Pair* and enter the name *AWSPrivateKey*.
 Download the key pair .PEM file.

 ### SSH to Ubuntu Server with PuTTY
-This section requires PuTTY and PuTTYgen which can be downloaded on their [website](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html)
+This section requires PuTTY and PuTTYgen which can be downloaded on their [website](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html).
+Note that most package installations of PuTTY also include PuTTYgen.
 1. Open *PuTTYgen* on your machine and click *Load*.
 2. Navigate to the saved AWS .PEM file and click *Open*.
 3. Click *Save private key* to save the converted .PPK file.